Andersonsr/agrograph-api/readme.md

 ## Testcases
-to run all test cases the following command line must be executed
+to run all test cases the following command line must be executed, Neo4j database need to be running.
 ```run tests
 python manage.py test agroapi.testCases
 ```